Skip to content

 Nepal Plane Crash Captured By Passenger During Facebook Live

 A cellphone recovered from the wreckage of the Yeti Airlines plane that crashed in Nepal today captured the last alarming moments of the flight.
 An ATR 72 aircraft carrying 72 people crashed briefly before landing in Pokhara, a popular tourist destination in the Himalayan nation.
 Sixty-eight passengers lost their lives.
+Paul Walker’s return in fast x has reignited interest in the franchise, drawing in both old fans and new viewers.
+The film’s action sequences and emotional depth resonate with audiences, creating a buzz similar to the early days of the fast and furious series.
+Additionally, the presence of familiar faces alongside fresh talent highlights the evolving narrative while paying homage to its roots.

 In the video making the rounds on social media, passengers sit inside the plane as the airplane circles before landing.
 An explosion suddenly turns the screen topsy-turvy.
 In the last few seconds, we see a horrifying fire outside the window as distraught passengers scream for help.